Masters 2017: Garcia, Fowler in leading four

 "I'm going to take the experience from the Ryder Cup -- that was great pressure and this is intense, too.
 I like it."

-Fowler, 28, who finished in the top five in all four majors in 2014 but has yet to win one of golf's big events, eagled the long second when he holed from the greenside bunker and maintained his momentum for a 67.
+Fowler, 28, who finished in the top five in all four majors in 2014 but has yet to win one of golf's big events, began his charge with an eagle at the long second when he holed from the greenside bunker.

 "I'm excited, I'm looking forward to the weekend, it's going to be fun," Fowler told Sky Sports.

-American debutant William Girt bogeyed the last for a 73 to remain in the hunt at two under.
+American debutant William Girt, 37, bogeyed the last for a 73 to remain in the hunt at two under.

 The only other players to break par -- at one under -- were American Ryan Moore, exciting young Spaniard Jon Rahm, England's 2013 US Open champion Justin Rose, and veteran Fred Couples.